luna/luna-rfcs/text/0000-modules.md

 A key, and potentially obvious feature of anonymous types is that they can allow for polymorphic records in Luna.
 All types are backed by polymorphic records, and row-extension is a primitive operation with this new module system.
+Luna would not be the first to embrace row extension, lacks constraints, and truly polymorphic records as a primitive (e.g. [Expresso](https://github.com/willtim/Expresso)) but would likely be the first to combine it with a unified module and type system.

 ### Anonymous Types as Types
 When used in a type context, an anonymous type acts as a specification for an